mewakinHub/Redis-Term-Research/README.md

 *Sample*
 > optimized btw Time & Size (render time as optional)
-- Image Size: Large (to show how compression help)
+- Image Size: Need to be Large (to show how compression help)
 - Album ID(Large Quantity): Section got Prime into Redis to show Time reduce

 ### optimization